batfish over anemone reef

 • Higher cost per dive.

-• Can be tiring due to long hours on a small boat.
+• It can be tiring due to long hours on a small boat.

 Liveaboard Trip to Richelieu Rock